Your donation makes a difference

 • You can also donate your saw to our ongoing outreach project.

-• To generate and publish data on the ecology, movement patterns, habitat use and distributions of sawfish.
+• To collect and publish data on the ecology, movement patterns, habitat use and distributions of sawfish.

 • To have our work acknowledged and thus funded by international and national organisations and governments.
 In our work we collaborate with many groups, such as Indigenous Land and Sea Rangers, Traditional Land Owners, cattle station managers, and recreational and commercial fishers.
-While our research is funded by the Queensland Government and international foundations (see our awesome supporters), our fieldwork remains unfunded by the Australian government.
-This certainly comes with complications, as we cannot involve many groups to the extent that they would like to be involved.
-Moreover, the implementation of the sawfish recovery plan under the EPBC Act simply requires funding.
+Our research is currently funded by the Queensland Government and international foundations (see our awesome supporters), however we cannot yet involve many groups to the extent that they would like to be involved.
+The implementation of the sawfish recovery plan under the EPBC Act simply requires funding.

 • To ensure that our efforts help to generate meaningful change for sawfish.
-The main threats to these magnificent animals in Queensland are commercial fisheries.
-While SARA has received very positive responses when sharing our methods with the commercial fishers we work with, Queensland Fisheries currently does not provide any standardised training.
+The main threats to these magnificent animals in Queensland are commercial fishing methods.
+We work with Queensland Fisheries, and the Queensland and federal Governments to ensure changes implemented are meaningful for sawfish.
 Some fishers have told us that a large, accidentally captured sawfish can be the most dangerous animal they encounter.
-Therefore, we are currently developing release protocols with fishers.

 This adult freshwater sawfish was 19 feet 1″ ( = 582 cm) long, being at least 30 yrs old.
 Large animals like this one are hardly ever encountered anymore in Queensland, which has a lot of implications for the survival of this species.
 Freshwater sawfish sexually mature at around 8 – 10 years, 2.8 – 3.0 m total length.
 In Australia we know that this species moves into marine waters when sexually mature, but we do not know where they spend their lives.
 We got a lot of work ahead of us!
 Image shared by Ayr Nature Display